-DACA is a program for children who came to the U.S illegally as children and grew up here.
+DACA is a program for children who were brought to the U.S illegally as children.
 It allows them to get a permit to stay in the country without risk of deportation but it is not a pathway to citizenship.
 This act allows Dreamers (as they are called) to be able to obtain a social security card, a bank account, a driver’s license and even be able to get help with school.

 The problems with Congress have caused Dreamers to amplify their voices for a greater impact.
 They’ve also used the opportunity to show thanks and give back by fighting for their communities.